This quickstart walks you through the process of:

 - In the model deployment option window you can select the number of nodes to deploy on and view the available prediction queries per second (QPS).

 - You will receive an email when model deployment has completed.

 Make a prediction

 After your model has been deployed, indicate the path to your test image on the Test and use page (such as this image, saved locally).
-Cloud AutoML Vision Object Detection analyzes the image using your model and displays labeled objects and their bounding boxes in the image.
+AutoML Vision analyzes the image using your model and displays labeled objects and their bounding boxes in the image.

 If you no longer need your custom model or dataset, you can delete them.